Reflex receiver: How it works

 The block diagram shows the general form of a simple reflex receiver.
 The receiver functions as a tuned radio frequency (TRF) receiver.
 The radio frequency (RF) signal from the tuned circuit (bandpass filter) is amplified, then passes through the high pass filter to the demodulator, which extracts the audio frequency (AF) (modulation) signal from the carrier wave.
 The audio signal is added back into the input of the amplifier, and is amplified again.
 At the output of the amplifier the audio is separated from the RF signal by the low pass filter and is applied to the earphone.
 The amplifier could be a single stage or multiple stages.
 It can be seen that since each active device (tube or transistor) is used to amplify the signal twice, the reflex circuit is equivalent to an ordinary receiver with double the number of active devices.

 The reflex receiver should not be confused with a regenerative receiver, in which the same signal is fed back from the output of the amplifier to its input.
 In the reflex circuit it is only the audio extracted by the demodulator which is added to the amplifier input, so there are two separate signals at different frequencies passing through the amplifier at the same time.
+Some receivers combined both techniques; for example the Crosley Trirdyn sets used regenerative detection together with reflex amplification.

 The reason the two signals, the RF and AF currents, can pass simultaneously through the amplifier without interfering is due to the superposition principle because the amplifier is linear.
 Since the two signals have different frequencies, they can be separated at the output with frequency selective filters.
 Therefore the proper functioning of the circuit depends on the amplifier operating in the linear region of its transfer curve.
 If the amplifier is significantly nonlinear, intermodulation distortion will occur and the audio signal will modulate the RF signal, resulting in audio feedback which can cause a shrieking in the earphone.
 The presence of the audio return circuit from the amplifier output to input made the reflex circuit vulnerable to such parasitic oscillation problems.